A Summary of Supreme Court Cases Pertaining to the Affordable Care Act

 ObamaCare Supreme Court Ruling UPHOLDS Health Care Reform

-The decision on the ObamaCare ruling by the Supreme Court on National Federation of Independent Business v.
+The decision on the ObamaCare ruling by the Supreme Court in National Federation of Independent Business v.
 Sebelius was decided on June 28, 2012.
 The Supreme Court ObamaCare ruling was a 5-4 ruling to uphold the Affordable Care Act.
 The final ruling on ObamaCare had a few implications, ranging from ObamaCare being defined as a tax and not a mandate to a choice for States to opt-out of Medicaid Expansion.

 Supreme Court ObamaCare Ruling

 The Supreme Court upheld ObamaCare on June 28, 2012.
 The final ruling on ObamaCare was a made by Supreme Court Judge Vinson.
 The basic idea of the ruling was that ObamaCare was declared a tax and not a mandate, and was therefore declared constitutional.

 The ruling also let states opt-out of expanding Medicaid.
 Almost half of the U.S. States opted out of expanding Medicaid in 2014 (as of October 2013) leading to 5.9 million of our nation’s poorest without access to affordable health insurance.

-Here is the President’s official statements on the ruling:
+Here are the President’s official statements on the ruling:

 What Does the Ruling Mean to ObamaCare?

 The good news is that ObamaCare (the Patient Protection and Affordable Care Act), which passed in 2010, remains the law (albeit with some modifications).
 However, during the ObamaCare Supreme Court ruling, some important aspects of the health care bill were lost.
-The biggest loss in the ruling was to Medicaid, and it has mostly slipped under the radar but will greatly effect America’s poorest 7%.
+The biggest loss in the ruling was to Medicaid, and it has mostly slipped under the radar but will greatly affect America’s poorest 7%.

 ObamaCare Supreme Court Ruling: The NFIB V. Medicaid